ronmurphy/TheLongNights/docs/USEFUL_NPM_MODULES.md

 Great question!
-Here are some npm modules that could potentially help VoxelWorld run faster or smoother:
+Here are some npm modules that could potentially help The Long Nights run faster or smoother:

 ## Performance & Optimization